heximer/heximer.github.io/README.md

 * Delivered in person, by phone, web conference or recorded screencast.

-### A HIGHER STANDARD
+### A higher standard

-* The Chartered Financial Analyst (CFA) & Certified Financial Planner (CFP) designations hold us to a higher ethical standard.
+The Chartered Financial Analyst (CFA) & Certified Financial Planner (CFP) designations hold us to a higher ethical standard.

-### FEE-ONLY COMPENSATION
+### Fee-only compensation

-* Our fees are always transparent and aligned with your interests.
+Our fees are always transparent and aligned with your interests.

-### TRUST & CREDIBILITY
+### Trust & credibility

-* Founded in 1989, we’ve been cultivating trusted client relationships for more than 30 years.
+Founded in 1989, we’ve been cultivating trusted client relationships for more than 30 years.

-### DATA-DRIVEN DECISIONS
+### Data-driven decisions

-* We put the time and research into developing the best investment strategies, built on data.
+We put the time and research into developing the best investment strategies, built on data.

 ----